eriqande/solidmon/README.md

 SOLOMON  to write to.
 These can be specified when invoking R from the command line like so:

-R CMD BATCH  ‐‐vanilla  ‐slave  ’‐‐args  kidfile="demo/kids1.txt" dadfile="demo/dads1.txt"  out_file="out/Output_SOLOMON.txt"’  SOLOMON.R
+R CMD BATCH  --vanilla  -slave  '--args  kidfile="demo/kids1.txt" dadfile="demo/dads1.txt"  out_file="out/Output_SOLOMON.txt"'  SOLOMON.R

 SOLOMON.R contains mostly code written by Mark Christie.
 We commented out the GUI stuff in it and selected only the bit for